Plan a Day Hike in Glenwood Canyon

 Purchase a Permit to Hike Hanging Lake

 In order to preserve the pristine natural environment, create a pleasant hiking experience for all and prevent overuse, permits are required to hike to Hanging Lake.
-A straightforward online reservation system allows you to choose the date and time of your hike.
+Visit the Visit Glenwood Permits & Information page to book your permit or call 970-384-6309.
 A portion of the $12 per person fee goes to trail maintenance and education.